memfault/interrupt/_posts/2019-06-25-how-to-write-linker-scripts-for-firmware.md

 no symbols
 ```

 No symbols!
-While the linker is able to make asumptions that will allow it to
+While the linker is able to make assumptions that will allow it to
 link in symbols with little information, but it at least needs to know either
 what the entry point should be, or what symbols to put in the text section.